21 Different Types of Ants in Oregon

 This ant gets its name from its habit of nesting in the nests of other ant species and stealing their food.

-Thief ants are typically found in warm, dry areas, such as under rocks, logs, and in woodpiles.
+Thief ants are typically found in warm, dry areas, such as under rocks, logs, and woodpiles.
 They prefer to nest in tight spaces and are usually found close to the ground.

-The thief ant feeds on both live and dead insects and can also be attracted to sweet and greasy foods.
+The thief ant feeds on live and dead insects and can also be attracted to sweet and greasy foods.

 While they do not sting or bite humans, they can become a nuisance when they enter homes looking for food.
 Control methods include baits and sprays to eliminate infestations.